private-lazy-val/how-to-learn-plus/README.md

 ## Overview

 ### Description
-**How to Learn** is a one-page website crafted with HTML and CSS, built to guide learners on various topics.
+**How to Learn** is a one-page website built with HTML and CSS, offering tips and techniques for effective studying.

 ### Hosting